HarperDB/documentation/docs/harperdb-studio/manage-clustering.md

 2) Identify the instance you would like to connect from the **unconnected instances** panel.

-3) Click the plus icon (Studio Plus Button) next the appropriate instance.
+3) Click the plus icon next the appropriate instance.

 4) If configurations are correct, all schemas will sync across the cluster, then appear in the **manage clustering** panel.
-If there is a configuration issue, a red exclamation icon (Studio Red Exclamation Icon) will appear, click it to learn more about what could be causing the issue.
+If there is a configuration issue, a red exclamation icon will appear, click it to learn more about what could be causing the issue.

+---

 ## Disconnect an Instance